Markers & Drawing Supplies for Graffiti Sketching

 • Procreate: the best drawing app for iPad.
 There are also a lot of additional graffiti brush sets available.

-• Apple iPad 32GB space gray.
+• Apple iPad 32GB space gray + Apple Pencil 1.
 It is good enough to start out

-• I Used Adobe Photoshop and Adobe Illustrator before for post-production. but currently I am using Affinity Photo, as a Photoshop alternative.
-It is way cheaper.
+• I used Adobe Photoshop and Adobe Illustrator before for post-production. but currently I am using Affinity Photo, as a Photoshop alternative.
+It is way cheaper and you do not need a subscription to use it.

 7. Summary

-The following list presents my used graffiti drawing supplies:
+The following list presents my currently used graffiti drawing supplies:

 How useful was this post?